RealBirdMan91/Prisma/prisma.md

 }
 ```

-**The ? modifier:** With the `?` modifier it is possible to make a fiel optional.
+**The ? modifier:** With the `?` modifier it is possible to make a field optional.
 Notice that you can't set a list array optional.

 ```Prisma
 model User {